Devdave18/Devdave18/README.md

 - 👋 Hi, I’m @Devdave18.
 - 👀 I’m interested in Developing and Coding.
-- 🌱 I’m currently pursuinng BE/B.TECH (information technology).
+- 🌱 I’m currently pursuinng ME/M.TECH (CSE Specialization in Ai/ML and Data Science).
-- 💞️ I’m looking forward to creating a career in web development.
+- 💞️ I’m looking forward to creating a career in AI/ML DEVELOPER OR DATA SCIENCE.
 - 📫 How to reach me devdave986@gmail.com

 <!---